SSO Position Descriptions

 - Discuss issues that need to be considered as National NSSLHA engages in new programming and activities.

-SSOs will encourage and facilitate collaboration between affiliated NSSLHA chapters in their state.
+Encourage and facilitate collaboration between affiliated and non-affiliated NSSLHA chapters in their state.

 With State Associations

-SSOs will build relationships and grow student involvement within their state speech-language-hearing associations.
+Build relationships and grow student involvement within their state speech-language-hearing associations.
+Keep their chapters apprised of current student issues at the state association level.